natalieagus/50002/docs/ProblemSet/m_cache_issues.md

 The questions below present a **sequence** of addresses for memory reads.
 You should assume the sequences repeat from the start whenever you see ”...”

 {: .highlight}
 **Keep in mind that byte addressing is used; addresses of consecutive words in memory differ by 4**.

 Each question asks which cache(s) give the best hit rate for the sequence.
 Answer by considering the steady-state hit rate, i.e., the percentage of memory references that hit in the cache after the sequence has been repeated many times.

 1. Which cache(s) have the best hit rate for the sequence 0, 16, 4, 36, ...?
+The "..." means that we repeat the sequences: 0, 16, 4, 36, 0, 16, 4, 36, ... and so on.
+This applies to all other questions below.
 	<div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 	<strong>DM:</strong> locations 4 and 36 collide, so each iteration has 2 hits, 2 misses.<br><br>
 	<strong>S2:</strong> 100% hit rate.
 0 and 16 map to the same set, as do 4 and 36, but since the cache is 2-way associative they don’t collide.<br><br>